hchiam/learning-sass/README.md

 # Sass features shown through described code examples:
 http://sass-lang.com/guide

+Preprocessing,
-Preprocessing, variables, nesting, partials, imports, mixins (e.g. prefixes for Firefox and other vendors), extend/inheritance (e.g. classes overwriting properties), operators (for pre-calculating properties)
+variables (so you change properties in only one place), nesting, partials (e.g. to have small separate Sass files for re-use), imports, mixins (like constructor classes.
+Can be used for prefixes for Firefox and other vendors), extend/inheritance (e.g. classes overwriting properties), and operators (for pre-calculating properties).